 The SNKN37 is a watch your grandfather might have worn, and we mean that as a compliment.
 It's classic without being nostalgic and retro without being kitsch.
 More importantly, it's reliable.
 The self-winding automatic movement ensures that you never have to worry about losing time, just so long as you keep wearing it regularly.
 The leather strap feels soft and comfortable on the wrist while also expressing a uniquely textured surface.

 Highly Functional and Powered by Light

-The Citizen AT2141-52L takes dive watch design and updates it without making everything cluttered.
-Three subdials and a date window all share space without getting too crowded, and a large part of that comes down to the muted but outstanding gradient of the blue dial.
-But the coolest inclusion is Eco-Drive technology - a "solar" battery that lets you charge Eco-Drive watches in both the sun and artificial lighting. and the stainless steel case is sturdy enough for rough use.
+The Citizen AT2141-52L takes the typical design of a dive watch and updates it without making everything cluttered.
+Three subdials and a date window all share space without becoming too crowded, and a large part of that comes down to the muted but outstanding gradient of the blue dial.
+But the coolest feature is the inclusion of Eco-Drive technology - a "solar" battery that lets you charge Eco-Drive watches in both the sun and artificial lighting.
+The stainless steel case is also sturdy enough for rough use.